-When Jobber Payments sync over to Quickbooks, they sync over the full amount of the payment to the client as "Unapplied funds" or "Undeposited funds" and need to be reconciled to your correct Chart of Accounts within QuickBooks.
+When you do not have payout syncing enabled in your QuickBooks Settings, Jobber Payments sync over to Quickbooks with the full amount of the payment allocated to "Unapplied funds" or "Undeposited funds".
+These payments then need to be reconciled to your correct Chart of Accounts within QuickBooks.

 The amount deposited to your bank account though is the total minus the processing fees.
 This is because Jobber Payments takes off the fee from each transaction before depositing it.

 Reconciling deposits and payments to account for the Jobber Payments fees is done within QuickBooks.
 This is very similar to how you would handle processing fees for other credit card processors, such as PayPal.

 When your bank account also syncs into QuickBooks, you’ll have two "unapplied" payments for the same Invoice.
 The payment note comes from Jobber and the deposit note comes from your bank account.
 The deposit note is the Jobber Payments payout less the credit card fees.
 You will need to enter an adjustment for your credit card fees in the QuickBooks deposit section after matching up the deposit with the invoices from Jobber.

 Jobber Payments Reports

 Another way to calculate the fees for a payout is by using the Jobber Payments Transaction Report.
 In this report you can see the exact amount of fees that were charged per transaction.
 You might need to click the "Columns" button to have it show the Fees column.
 Filter this report for the specific date range of all transactions that appear in the payout to find the fees for that payout.

-We found this helpful article that is a good walk through for how to handle this in Quickbooks: https://5minutebookkeeping.com/how-to-enter-paypal-fees-and-merchant-fees-in-qbo/
+We found this helpful article that is a good walkthrough for how to handle this in Quickbooks: How To Enter Merchant Fees

 We recommend consulting a certified accountant if you have any accounting questions.